 Narcissus.
 This very special daffodil has 2-3 fragrant, ivory-white double flowers per stem.
 The center is a charming soft yellow.
 Height 14-18".
 Bulb size 12-14 cm in circ.

 Fall Planting: This product will ship September-October according to your hardiness zone.

 Scroll down for more details and growing information.

-Sold as: Pkg of 6
+Sold as: Pkg of 5

 Plant the bulbs as soon as possible once you have received them.
 If you cannot plant the bulbs as soon as they have been shipped to you, remove the bulbs from plastic bags and put them on trays with damp peat moss or sawdust in a cool, well-ventilated place until you have a chance to plant them.
 Do not store them at temperatures below 4°C. Generally all bulbs planted in the fall are hardy and do not need any special protection unless specified.

 Apply a low-nitrogen, high-potassium fertilizer after flowering if bulbs are not performing as desired.
 Water late-flowering daffodils in dry spring weather (flowers may abort in dry conditions).
 Deadhead plants as flowers fade and allow leaves to remain for at least 6 weeks.
 Lift and divide the clumps when flowering becomes sparse or the clumps congested.
 After daffodils bloom in the spring, allow the plants to grow until they die off.
 They need time after blooming to store energy in the bulbs for next year’s bloom.
 To remove the dead plants, either snip them off at the base, or twist the leaves while pulling lightly.
 Once daffodils and tulips have gone by, add bonemeal to the soil for next year’s blooms.